MicrosoftDocs/mixed-reality/mixed-reality-docs/using-visual-studio.md

 # Using Visual Studio to deploy and debug

 Whether you want to use DirectX or Unity to develop your mixed reality app, you will use Visual Studio for debugging and deploying.
-In this section, you will learn:
+In this section, you will learn how to:
-* How to deploy applications to your HoloLens or Windows Mixed Reality immersive headset through Visual Studio.
+* Deploy applications to your HoloLens or Windows Mixed Reality immersive headset through Visual Studio.
-* How to use the HoloLens emulator built in to Visual Studio.
+* Use the HoloLens emulator built in to Visual Studio.
-* How to debug mixed reality apps.
+* Debug mixed reality apps.

 ## Prerequisites
 1. See [Install the Tools](install-the-tools.md) for installation instructions.